thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you use the PostgreSQL REPL to manage tables in a database?

 In addition to managing databases, the PostgreSQL REPL can also manage tables in the default PostgreSQL cluster.
-To display the tables in the current connected database, run the following command.
+To display the tables in the current connected database, run the following REPL command.

 ```text
 \dt